Carleman Estimates for Backward Anisotropic Stochastic Parabolic Equations with General Dynamic Boundary Conditions and Applications: Introduction and Main Results

-To the best of our knowledge, this paper is the first to investigate the null and approximate controllability of a more general class of linear forward stochastic parabolic equations with dynamic boundary conditions.
-This class includes both reaction and convection terms, as well as general second-order parabolic operators.
-Furthermore, we establish the estimate \eqref{1.2201} for the null-controllability cost of \eqref{1.4}, which is expressed in terms of the final control time \(T\) and the coefficients \(a_1\), \(a_2\), \(B_1\), and \(B_2\).\\
+To the best of our knowledge, this work is the first to address the null controllability and an insensitizing control problem for forward anisotropic stochastic parabolic equations with general dynamic boundary conditions, including both reaction and convection terms.
+Furthermore, we provide the explicit estimate \eqref{nulconcost} for the null controllability cost of \eqref{CE}, expressed in terms of the final control time \(T\) and the problem data.
+The cost of approximate controllability of \eqref{CE} can also be considered; however, it is left open in the present paper.
+For related results on the deterministic heat equation, we refer the reader to \cite{Bouchomanouk21,fernandezzuaua2000secco}.